-As of the date of the authorization of the financial statements, all International Financial Reporting Standards issued by the International Accounting Standards Board (IASB) that are effective as of 1 January 2023 and are relevant to the Company's operations have been adopted by the EU through the endorsement procedure established by the European Commission.
+As of the date of the authorization of the financial statements, all IFRS Accounting Standards issued by the International Accounting Standards Board (IASB) that are effective as of 1 January 2024 and are relevant to the Company's operations have been adopted by the European Union through the endorsement procedure established by the European Commission.

-The principal accounting policies applied in the preparation of these financial statements are set out below in Note 4.
-Apart from the accounting policy changes resulting from the adoption of the new standards, amendments to existing standards and interpretations effective from 1 January 2023, as set out in Note 3, these policies have been consistently applied to all the years presented, unless otherwise stated (refer to Notes 3 and 4).
+The material accounting policies applied in the preparation of these financial statements are set out below in Note 4.
+Apart from the accounting policy changes resulting from the adoption of the new standards, amendments to existing standards and interpretations effective from 1 January 2024, as set out in Note 3, these policies have been consistently applied to all the years presented, unless otherwise stated (refer to Notes 3 and 4).